 The various experiments were conducted with American and Dutch college students as well as a diverse Internet sample.
 The findings were consistent across populations and were particularly surprising in the context of the Netherlands, which is generally believed to be more gender egalitarian.

-We’ve got a long way to go.Lisa Wade is a professor at Occidental College.
+We’ve got a long way to go.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.